mattdillabough/cnatra-lms/frontend/README.md

   #### Login System

   - There is currently no authentication for this application.
 All views created are likely what an instuctor would see.
 Within the `TextOrInput` Component there is an option to toggle the user variable, disabling the editing ability of the user, however this no replacement for a backend authentication system that would help to serve the user different views according to their role.
+  - `Routes.js` should also redirect the user to a login page if the user is not signed yet